 What if my child asks for toys that are put away?

-Does toy rotation work in small spaces?
+Does toy rotation work in small spaces, too?

-Is toy rotation a Montessori method?
+Is toy rotation Montessori?